dmorris0/python_intro/README.md

 * [Chapter 8: Conditional Logic and Control Flow](Chapter_08_Conditional_Logic_and_Control_Flow.md)
 * [Chapter 9: Tuples, Lists and Dictionaries](Chapter_09_Tuples_Lists_and_Dictionaries.md)

-## What Are These Notes?

-These notes follow a selection of the chapters in the book by Amos, and highlight key points.
-There are some differences with the book, most notably these notes will use Visual Studio Code as an Integrated Developer Environment (IDE) rather than IDLE use by the book.

 ## Who Are They For?